 Consequently, the stakeholders identified a deficiency: '...there is no comprehensive and concerted approach to soil quality'.
-They noted, amongst others, the lack of consistency between the territorial consistency plan, Local Urban Land Use Plans, and Water Development and Management Plan; as well as the inconsistencies between individual and collective actions.
+They noted, amongst others, the lack of consistency between the territorial consistency plan,11 Local Urban Land Use Plans, 12and Water Development and Management Plan;13 as well as the inconsistencies between individual and collective actions.
 'The decisions are taken sector by sector.
 Everyone makes decisions, but perhaps not with a concern for the consistency of the whole'.

-8.2.3.3 'Stretch and transform' approach within the farming sphere: the case of Greenotec in Belgium
+c.3. 'stretch and transform' approach within the farming sphere: the case of Greenotec in Belgium

-Where the territorial actors seems to have failed to transform the technical soil management regime in the French case, the Belgian case of Greenotec showed, on the contrary, that an initiative confined to the profession, one that persuaded farmers to get involved in soil conservation agriculture, by taking a practical approach to the problem (problems of the soil, organisation of work, etc.) and collective learning dynamics was able to overcome the irreversibility of the idea of the soil as a simple substrate that is linked to tilling practices.
+Where the territorial actors seems to have failed to transform the technical soil management regime in the French case, the Belgian case of Greenotec showed, on the contrary, that an initiative confined to the profession, one that persuaded farmers to get involved in soil conservation agriculture, by taking a

+11 SCOT (schéma de cohérence territoriale): multi-municipality town planning document to ensure area-wide consistency practical approach to the problem (problems of the soil, organisation of work, etc.) and collective learning dynamics was able to overcome the irreversibility of the idea of the soil as a simple substrate that is linked to tilling practices.
 This transformation was described in the Belgian case study through the concept of innovation by removal.
 The normative and cognitive break made in the way of thinking of soil management definitely belongs to the 'stretch and transform' type of change: The soil conservation farming movement is spreading across Europe, in all its various forms, after winning over North and South America the (Vankeerberghen et al. forthcoming).
 It is turning the humus regeneration model based on the traditional complementarity of livestock and crops into a new virtuous triangle of no ploughing, plant cover, and crop rotation in which the earthworm is both the plough and the livestock that fertilises the earth.